Primary Facts on WASP-1

-WASP-1 is a blue to white main sequence dwarf star that can be located in the constellation of Andromeda.
+- WASP-1's star type is main sequence dwarf star that can be located in the constellation of Andromeda.
 The description is based on the spectral class.

 - The star can not be seen by the naked eye, you need a telescope to see it.

 The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
 The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For WASP-1, the location is 00h 20m 40.00 and 31° 59` 24.00 .